EricssonResearch/valor/README.md

 ### Usage

 Write code, e.g., `mycode.cc` with coros you want to save returning `valor::ser_ctx`.
 These are always initial-suspended.
 When any of such coros are suspended, you can call `ser_ctx::serialize()` on their handles, and save or transport the resulting string to another process.
 There you can call the coro (returning an initially suspended version), and use `ser_ctx::deserialize()`, then trigger a continuation.
 Some helpers are provided to save typing starting/restarting parts.
 Run the source first with Valet, producing `mycode_valet.cc`, then compile that as usual.

+An example for the workflow can be found in `valor.cc` as run by `make check`.
+Function `k` has some suspension points that are reported as `k()` progresses.
+After the first, the function's state is copied over to a different process by writing the serialized string to stdin.
+The second process then continues where the first left off.
+PIDs are shown on log lines for verification.

 ### Limitations